Mik3M4n/BaCoN/README.md

 ## Data

 ### Data folders

+The data used to train this network are available at [this link](https://doi.org/10.5281/zenodo.4309918).
-Data should be put inside the main repository folder.
-Its organisation should be as follows:
+They should be downloaded in the ```data/``` folder.
+Its organisation should look as follows:
 ```bash
 data/train_data/
 		├── dgp/